-- 1. Screw (× 6)
+- 1. Screw

-- 2 Air filter case cover
+- 2. Air filter case cover

-- 5. Remove the air filter case cover by removing the screws.
+- 6. Pull the air filter element out.

-- 1 Air filter element - 6.
-Pull the air filter element out. - Check the condition of the air filter element and replace it if it is damaged or excessively dusty. - 8.
+- 1. Air filter element - Check the condition of the air filter element and replace it if it is damaged or excessively dusty. - 8.
 Insert the element into the air filter case.

-Make sure that the air filter element is properly seated in the air filter case.

-- The engine should never be operated without the air filter element installed, otherwise the pistons and/or cylinders may become excessively worn. - Install the air filter case cover by installing the screws.
+- Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 9.
+Install the air filter case cover by installing the screws.